Information about Tunisia

 439 The Vandals occupy Carthage and the roman province

-534 The Bycanthinians (East Roman Empire) recapture North Afriqa
+534 The Bycanthinians (East Roman Empire) recapture North Africa

 670 An arab muslim army of the Umayyads attacks and beats the Berbers in Central Tunisia, building a stronghold in Kairouan